Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Webhook/PublishImage.md

 ## Description

-Definition of publishing of actual image to the server data is published (using the same API Key).
+Definition of image publishing to the server using the same `URI` and `API Key` than data message.

 | Input Option               | Description